joe-engalan/VMKata/README.md

 If the display is checked again, it will display the amount of money remaining in the machine or INSERT COIN if there is no money in the machine.
-If he coin bank is empty, display EXACT CHANGE ONLY instead of INSERT COINS Refactor ProductCollection to use a collection like a map or a set
+If he coin bank is empty, display EXACT CHANGE ONLY instead of INSERT COINS Refactor ProductCollection to use a collection like a map or a set Refactor CoinCollection to use a collection like a map